List of Lithuanian submissions for the Academy Award for Best International Feature Film

-As of 2025, Lithuania has submitted eighteen films for the category, but none of them were nominated.
+As of 2026, Lithuania has submitted nineteen films for the category, but none of them were nominated.

 Submissions

 Though they have been invited to submit a film by AMPAS regularly since achieving independence in the early 1990s, Lithuania has only submitted films for Oscar consideration since 2006.
 In fall of that year, it was announced that they had submitted documentary short Before Flying Back to Earth in 2006.
 With a 52-minute running time, it is one of the few documentaries and few non-feature-length films ever to be submitted in the category, but it was not nominated.

 Below is a list of the films that have been submitted by Lithuania for review by the Academy for the award by year and the respective Academy Awards ceremony.